migramirez2/Harmony-ONE/progress/theo-fandrich.md

 Q1 Review:

-I worked on developing ONE Map Social by orchestrating product development.
-I was able to receive app store approval within one week of app initation.
+I completed the partnership with QiDao and aided them in transitioning to Band Protocol from Chainlink, integrating a stable coin (MAI) into our ecosystem, a key enhancement to our financial infrastructure.
+Also helped product development for Metamask portfolio  and initiated the groundwork for cross-chain portfolio management to facilitate trading, lending, and investing across various blockchains.

-In the second half of Q1 I focused more on defi and metamask portfolio.
-After several weeks of discussions, Harmony once again has a stable coin (MAI).
-Foundation for the cross-chain portfolio management is being developed.
+I worked on developing ONE Map Social by orchestrating product development, focusing on integrating location-based services and user-generated content to enhance social interaction within the app.
+I managed to secure app store approval within one week of app initiation.

 **2-Week Deliverables:**